 Anthony Ambrose photo

-Giant sequoia grows in roughly 75 scattered groves between 5000 and 7000 feet on the west slope of the central Sierra Nevada.
+Giant sequoia grows in over 70 scattered groves between 5000 and 7000 feet on the west slope of central Sierra Nevada.
 The Giant Forest grove in Sequoia National Park is at 6800 feet elevation and includes four of the five largest sequoia specimens, including the General Sherman tree, the world's largest tree.

 In Giant Forest there are significant swampy meadows.
 The moisture and moderate climate provide optimal conditions for this tree.
 The largest trees I saw were found in flattish spots (that